Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kq1yKGpbExM.md

 ### Transcript

-> you see read out more machines have a purpose was it made to be informational, i mean does it not actually display your efficiency isn't that the purpose
+> you see read out more machines have a purpose was it made to be informational, I mean does it not actually display your efficiency isn't that the purpose